duse-io/dart-coveralls/README.md

 * `--token` –Token for coveralls
 * `--workers` – Number of workers for parsing (defaults to "1")
-* `--package-root` Where to find packages, that is, "package:..." imports.
+* `--packages` Path to .packages file -- controls "package:..." import paths.
-  (defaults to "packages")
+  (defaults to ".packages")
 * `--debug` Prints debug information
 * `--retry` Number of retries
   (defaults to "10")